RATES & PRICING

 What are your starting prices?

-One-time writing projects (like blog posts) begin at $250/post, but vary depending on required research and word count.
+One-time writing projects (like blog posts) begin at $250/post for 600-800 words, but vary depending on required research and word count.
 Longer, more intensive content garners a higher price point.

-Larger projects (like website copy writing) begin at $1,500, but will depend on scope.
+Larger projects (like full website copy writing) begin at $1,500, but will depend on scope.

 Miscellaneous projects (like landing pages, case studies, email campaigns, general marketing copy services) are also based on scope.
 Send me a message to chat about these things.

 Copy editing services (like proofreading, line editing, copy editing/rewrites) vary on scope and word count, but will begin at $50/hour.
 I do not offer per word or per page rates.